woossi0/suite/docs/usermanual/source/tutorials/clientsdkintro/viewer/legend.rst

         outputTarget: "legendpanel"
     }

-Now the legend will show up in the container with the id ``legendpanel`` :
+Now after reloading the server and application, the legend will show up in the container with the id ``legendpanel`` :

 .. figure:: ../img/viewer_legendpanel.png
    :align: center